 I ended up doing more than one coat of paint on mine.
 As you can see the yellow and green did not show up as well as the purple.
 I chose these 3 colors because they are the colors of my daughter’s room.
 You could choose colors that show up better on the pumpkin.

-Another way to add more to this activity would be to put stickers on it afterwards or sprinkle glitter on it while the paint is still wet.
-The possibilities are endless with this activity and lots of fun!
+Another way to add more to this activity would be to put stickers on it afterward or sprinkle glitter on it while the paint is still wet.
+The possibilities are endless with this activity and lots of fun.